Off-the-Charts Evil:

 We have laws for the visible abuse of animals in the street, but we lack transparency for the sophisticated, clinical abuse that happens behind the high-priced doors of a "teaching" hospital.

-And institutions like Massey University's Companion Animal "Hospital" and regulatory bodies like the Veterinary Council of New Zealand, lack either the emotional IQ and/or the willingness to understand - or to want to understand - the deep emotional, ethical and even spiritual bond between a highly bonded owner and pet . . . which doesn't in any way excuse their practices and attitudes even in the absence of such a strong bond.
+And institutions like Massey University's Companion Animal "Hospital" and regulatory bodies like the Veterinary Council of New Zealand, lack either the emotional IQ and/or the willingness to understand - or to want to understand - the deep emotional, ethical and even spiritual bond between a highly bonded owner and pet . . . which doesn't in any way excuse their heartless practices, even so.

 But my suffering will continue for the rest of my life.
 My pet had life yet to be lived.
-And a natural death for that life ended in, when his time came.
-That would have been acceptable.
-Because that is the natural course of things.
+When the time came for a natural death, that would have been hard to bear but emotionally and spiritually acceptable.

-You are not fit to enter a profession, the fundamental oath of which is to "ensure the welfare of animals committed to my care" and to maintain "the highest standards of professional conduct and integrity".
+Ask yourselves honestly if you really are fit to enter a profession, the fundamental oath of which is to "ensure the welfare of animals committed to my care" and to maintain "the highest standards of professional conduct and integrity".

-By participating in opportunistic documentation of a patient's (either malpractice-borne or intentionally-engineered) unmitigated pharmacologically-triggered reaction and suffering, those students violated the core tenets of the profession before they even took that oath.
+By participating in the predatory and opportunistic film-making of a (BLIND aka DISABLED) patient's (reckless and intentionally-engineered) unmitigated pharmacologically-triggered reaction and suffering, those students violated the core tenets of the profession before they even

 And I must now live with the knowledge that I unwittingly delivered Harry into their hands.